Can I Receive Compensation For Loss of Earnings For My Wrongful Arrest?

 - Tell you why they need to take you into custody.

 Am I Eligible to Receive Compensation for Loss of Earnings?

 If you can prove that the police did not have sufficient reason to believe that you were involved in criminal activity or did not make you aware of why you were being arrested, your case may constitute wrongful arrest.

 Claims for compensation for loss of earnings are relatively common in these circumstances, but in order for your claim to be successful, it is important that you first prove that the arrest was indeed wrongful.

-If you think that one or more of the criteria explained above have been met, you should seek immediate legal assistance in order to take the officers involved to court.
+If you think that your arrest was unlawful, you should seek immediate legal assistance in order to take action.
 If you are successful, and your arrest is deemed to have been wrongful, it is likely that you will be able to claim compensation for loss of earnings – as long as you can prove that you did indeed miss out on part of your wage as a result.

 How to Claim Compensation for Loss of Earnings